-CRIMINAL PENALTIES: While you are traveling in New Zealand, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own.
-If you break local laws in New Zealand, your U.S. passport will not help you avoid arrest or prosecution; therefore, it is very important to know what is legal and what is not wherever you go, as foreign laws and legal system can be vastly different than our own.
-There are also some things that might be legal in the country you visit, but are still illegal in the United States and can result in your prosecution, such as buying pirated goods or engaging in child pornography.
+CRIMINAL PENALTIES: While you are traveling in New Zealand, you are subject to its laws.
+New Zealand’s laws and legal systems can be vastly different from our own.
+If you break local laws, your U.S. passport will not help you avoid arrest or prosecution; therefore, it is very important to know what is legal and what is not.
+There are also some things that might be legal in other countries, but are still illegal in the United States and may result in your prosecution, such as buying pirated goods or engaging in child pornography.

-While New Zealand officials generally notify the U.S. Consulate General in Auckland if a U.S. citizen is detained or arrested, that is not always the case.
-To ensure that the United States is aware of your circumstances, request that the New Zealand police and prison officials notify the U.S. Consulate General in Auckland as soon as possible.
+New Zealand officials generally notify the U.S. Consulate General in Auckland if a U.S. citizen is detained or arrested; however, that is not always the case.
+To ensure that U.S. consular officials are aware of your circumstances, request that New Zealand police and prison officials notify the U.S. Consulate General in Auckland as soon as possible.

-SPECIAL CIRCUMSTANCES: Some heavily populated parts of New Zealand are in areas of very high seismic activity.
-In 2010 and 2011, several large earthquakes and aftershocks occurred in the Canterbury (Christchurch) region, resulting in widespread damage to infrastructure, injuries, and deaths.
+SPECIAL CIRCUMSTANCES: Some heavily populated parts of New Zealand are in areas of high seismic activity.
+In recent years, several large earthquakes and aftershocks occurred throughout the country, resulting in widespread damage to infrastructure, injuries, and deaths.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).

 Adventure Sports: Many tourists come to New Zealand to participate in extreme adventure sports, such as bungee jumping, sky diving, hiking, rappelling, climbing, motorcycling, and kayaking.
 All too often, injuries and even death result from participating in such activities.
 You should use caution and common sense when engaging in adventure sports.
-Never participate in these sports alone, always carry identification, and let someone else know where you are at all times.
+Make sure you have travel medical insurance and that it covers your sport.
+See our section on Medical Insurance below.
+Never participate in these sports alone.
+Always carry identification, and let someone else know where you are at all times.
 Before kayaking, check the river conditions and wear a life jacket.
 When hiking, rappelling, or climbing, carry a first aid kit, and know the location of the nearest rescue center.

 Imports: New Zealand is an island nation, and the government is serious about preserving its delicate ecosystem.
-The Ministry of Agriculture and Forestry (MAF) imposes strict regulations regarding what can be imported into New Zealand.
+The Ministry for Primary Industries (MPI) imposes strict regulations regarding what can be imported into New Zealand.
 If you do not declare goods that could be quarantined, you can be fined up to $100,000 NZ and/or face up to five years in prison.
-If you do not declare goods considered a biosecurity risk, such as fresh fruit, seeds, and plants, you can receive an instant fine of $400 NZ.
+If you do not declare goods considered to be a biosecurity risk, such as fresh fruit, seeds, and plants, you can receive an instant fine of $400 NZ.
 When importing a pet, you will need thorough veterinary documentation, and a quarantine period will be required.
-Unfinished wood products, used hiking shoes, gardening tools, fresh food items, and items such as used pet carriers may be seized and destroyed by MAF.
+The MPI may seize and destroy unfinished wood products, used hiking shoes, gardening tools, fresh food items, and items such as used pet carriers.
 For more information please visit the Biosecurity New Zealand web site.